pkutaj/pkutaj.github.io/_posts/2020-02-14-WIN-GUID-DLL.md

 ---
 layout: post
-title: WIN > COM > On GUIDs and DLLs
+title: Windows > COM > On GUIDs and DLLs
 ---
 ## the case
 the question is the terminology of DLLs and GUIDs within the context of COM / Windows internals